Wednesday, February 19, 2025

 Elamites

-Elamite civilization flourished in south west of Iranian plateau.
-Elamite language was widely used in Achaemenid empire as an administrative language.
-Persians were calling the Elam region as Hujiya>Khuzi from which the modern Khuzestan province name is derived.
-Elamite was apparently still spoken in medieval period given that Arabs report an incomprehensible Khuzi language different from Persian in that region.
-Armenian word khuzhan meaning hooligan, wild person is derived from that region name.
+The Elamite civilization flourished in the southwestern Iranian plateau.
+The Elamite language was widely used in the Achaemenid Empire as an administrative language.
+Persians referred to the Elamite region as Hujiya > Khuzi, from which the name of the modern Khuzestan province is derived.
+Elamite may have still been spoken in the medieval period, as Arab sources report the presence of an incomprehensible Khuzi language in that region, distinct from Persian.
+The Armenian word khuzhan, meaning hooligan or wild person, is derived from the name of that region.

-+ North Iran had a different genetic history.
-A contemporary Chalcolithic DNA from Urmia basin ( Hajji Firuz Chl) is strongly shifted to west and plot close to Central farmers.
-It's migration to east diluted the Zagros Neolithic ancestry in North Iran where other ethnic groups are known to inhabit in Bronze Age.
-The most prominent of them were the Kassites.
-Kassite has no known connection with Elamite.
-While a connection of Kassites and Hurrian has been proposed.
+• Northern Iran: Northern Iran seems to have had a different genetic history.
+A contemporary Chalcolithic DNA sample from the Urmia Basin (Hajji Firuz Chl) is strongly shifted westward and plots close to Central Iranian farmers.
+Their migration eastward may have diluted Zagros Neolithic ancestry in northern Iran, where other ethnic groups are known to have lived during the Bronze Age.
+The most prominent among them were the Kassites.
+The Kassite language has no known connection with Elamite, although a possible link between Kassite and Hurrian has been proposed.

-+ Widespread use of Elamite in multiethnic Persian empire administration can give a hint about the real status of Urartian language in Biainili kingdom.
-We now know that it was not solely Urartian kingdom and other ethnic groups, the Armenian being the most prominent were part of Biainili kingdom also.
-Elamite inscriptions were found from Achaemenid era Armavir city in Armenia.
-This show once more that a presence of written texts from a certain region do not necessarily mean a widespread presence of it's speakers in that region.
+• Administrative languages and ethnicity: The widespread use of Elamite in the administration of the multiethnic Achaemenid Empire may offer insight into the status of the Urartian language in the kingdom of Biainili.
+We now know that Biainili was not solely an Urartian state; other ethnic groups, most prominently Armenians, were also part of the kingdom.
+Elamite inscriptions from the Achaemenid period have been discovered in Armavir, Armenia.
+This again illustrates that the presence of written texts in a particular language in a given region does not necessarily imply a widespread presence of its speakers there.

 Friday, February 7, 2025